 In Canada, a credit union or caisse populaire is a financial institution that offers many of the same products as banks.
 Credit unions offer chequing accounts, savings accounts, investments like guaranteed investment certificates (GICs), credit cards, mortgages, loans, lines of credit, and registered accounts like RRSPs and TFSAs.
 Many credit unions also offer business banking as well.

 The main difference between credit unions and banks is that credit unions are not-for-profit organizations owned by their members.
 Unlike banks, whose primary responsibility is to shareholders, credit unions exist solely to serve their members.

 Credit unions come in all shapes and sizes.
 In Quebec, Desjardins is a federation of 293 local caisses populaires, the largest in North America.
-The largest credit union outside of Quebec in terms of membership is Coast Capital Savings in BC, with 564,000 members.
+The largest credit union outside of Quebec in terms of membership is Coast Capital Savings in BC, with over 600,000 members.
 On the smaller side, you’ll find credit unions like Radius Credit Union in Saskatchewan with fewer than 5,000 members.